intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/install.md

 ---
 ## Install BigDL Orca

-In this section, you can use `pip install` to install BigDL Orca package, which is the most recommended way to install.
+This section demonstrates how to install BigDL Orca via `pip`, which is the most recommended way.

 ### To use basic Orca features
 You can install Orca in your created conda environment for distributed data processing, training and inference with the following command: